+Term Definition

-Term Definition Identifier [] One or more identifiers for the Composite Material.
+Identifier [] One or more identifiers for the Composite Material.
 At least one of these should be resolvable within the production environment.

 Name The name of the Composite Material.

 Description A description of the Composite Material.

-Material Type See above.
-Asset ->[] Asset Structural Class->[] Composition->[] Inherited from Composition; use the appropriate one for any inclusions that don't fall into the other categories. ->Map[] Any Maps used directly in this Composite Material. -> Simple Material[] Any Simple Materials used directly in this Composite Material. -> Composite Material[] Any Composite Materials used directly in this Composite Material.
+Material Type See below.

 Purpose Optional.
+See above.

 Level of Detail Optional.
+See above.

 Scale Optional.
+See above.

-Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. $\rightarrow$ Context [] Any Context for the Simple Material.
+Asset ->[] Asset Structural Class->[] Composition->[] Inherited from Composition; use the appropriate one for any inclusions that don't fall into the other categories. ->startHere Material.
+The Material (an Asset) used as the starting point for using this Composite Material.
+Inherited from Composition. ->Map[] Any Maps used directly in this Composite Material. -> Material[] Any Materials used directly in this Composite Material. -> Composite Material[] Any Composite Materials used directly in this Composite Material.
+Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context [] Any Context for the Simple Material.
 See Part 2: Context